 There are a few basic items that most builder’s risk insurance policies do not cover.
 Knowing what is not covered is just as important as knowing what is covered.
 This list is obviously not exhaustive, but the most common things not covered are as follows:

-- Tools and Equipment.
 These need to be insured with an inland marine coverage.
-This is especially true for expensive equipment such as bulldozers, skip loaders, and
+This is especially true for expensive equipment such as bulldozers, skip loaders, and others

 Again, if you have any questions about coverage you should always ask your agent.
+You can also check our comprehensive list of frequently asked questions about Builders Risk policies.
 They can make sure you have what you need.
 It is also important that you know what is not covered so you plan accordingly.

 What Coverages can I Add to My Builder’s Risk Insurance Policy?

-- You can obtain coverage that will cover you in the event of a loss from a flood.
+- Flood Damage You can obtain coverage that will cover you in the event of a loss from a flood.
 This needs to be specifically addressed as no basic policies cover damages from floods.

-- If the project is in an area that is earthquake prone, coverage for this type of loss can be added.
+- Earthquake Damage If the project is in an area that is earthquake prone, coverage for this type of loss can be added.